AtomicStation/learn-agentic-ai/README.md

 # RAG Chatbot using LangChain and LangGraph

 Creating a chatbot using open source components.
+Repository has been expanded to go through various components and tutorials on how to use LangGraph.

+## Repository Map
+### notebooks/
+Contains notebooks going through various tutorials and lessons on how to test and apply certain topics.

+### scripts/
+Python scripts for interacting with applications through the terminal.
+Offers real time interaction with the LLMs and agents.

+## Agentic RAG Chatbot
-Stack:
+### Stack:
 - Framework: LangChain, LangGraph, LangSmith
-- LLM: Ollama (llama3.1)
+- LLM: llama3.1:8B and qwen2.5:32b via Ollama
 - Vector Store: Chroma
 - UI: Streamlit
 - Memory: SQLite